kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 <!--quickstart-1-install-and-run-kubestellar-start-->

-KubeStellar works in the context of kcp, so to use KubeStellar you also need kcp.
+KubeStellar works in the context of [kcp](https://www.kcp.io/), so to use KubeStellar you also need kcp.

+KubeStellar works with release `v0.11.0` of kcp.

 We support two ways to deploy kcp and KubeStellar.
 The older way is to run them as bare processes.
 The newer way is to deploy them as workload in a Kubernetes (possibly OpenShift) cluster.